Fuji Excursion: direct train from Shinjuku to Mount Fuji

 Mount Fuji is a breathtaking destination which is right at the top of many visitors’ bucket lists.
 It offers sensational views which have inspired Japanese art for centuries but, at over 3,500 meters above sea level, it has not been the easiest place to get to!

-This guide will tell you everything you need to know about the new limited express Fuji Excursion train including the route, timetable, prices, making seat reservations, and whether you can use your JR Pass on the service.
+This guide will tell you everything you need to know about the limited express Fuji Excursion train including the route, timetable, prices, making seat reservations, and whether you can use your JR Pass on the service.

 Fuji Excursion service